tamentis/scripts/README.rst

 litter.py
 =========

-Keep track of when the cat's litter was done using ~/.litterrc as a JSON list.
+Keep track of when the cat's litter was done using ``~/.litterrc`` as a JSON list, this was written to be displayed on a small LCD display in my cat's area.

 Example::